RallyTechServices/another-formatted-story-card/README.md

 #TS Print Story Cards

-Prints out story cards for an iteration.
+Prints out story cards for an iteration or an Epic or both.

 Four per page -- landscape.

 This includes a hard-coded custom field.